eflumerf/styleguide/dune-daq-cppguide.md

 Please see [Names and Order of Includes](#Names_and_Order_of_Includes) for rules about when to \#include a header.

+### Forward Declarations [DUNE VERSION]
+[What are people's thoughts on not outlawing forward declarations?
+It seems like we might want to use the pImpl idiom, etc., though I take Google's points against forward declarations]

 ### Inline Functions

 Define functions inline only when they are small, say, 10 lines or